Return to top

 📖 Variations

-• Different Egg Substitute: Instead of ground chia seeds, you should be able to use ground flax seeds (to make a flax egg), or chickpea flour (combine 3 tablespoons of chickpea flour with 3 tablespoons of water to replace 1 egg).
+Different Egg Substitute: Instead of ground chia seeds, I sometimes use ground flax seeds or chickpea flour, also known as besan or gram flour.
+I combine 3 tablespoons of chickpea flour with 3 tablespoons of water to replace 1 egg.

 ❓Recipe FAQs